 Our experts at SunDoctor further recommend avoiding the sun altogether between 11am and 3pm – in Australia, the level of UV radiation will almost always be harmful in those hours.
 Make sure that the hat you choose has a wide brim or other features that reliably cover your neck and ears.
 For your protective clothing, it’s best to wear something with long sleeves and a collar – remember, UV radiation can be high on cold days, too.

-The good news is that all of these measures, together with early detection schemes, have reduced the mortality rates for all types of skin cancer, even aggressive melanomas.
+The good news is that all of these measures, together with early skin cancer detection schemes, have reduced the mortality rates for all types of skin cancer, even aggressive melanomas.

 Make an appointment with the capable team at SunDoctors today for a full skin check.
 We look forward to meeting you.